Page 1 of 3 (A-E)

 David Eppstein has a rich Recreational Math page, covering everything from polyominoes, dissections, combinatorial game theory, number theory, a "Geometry Junkyard" and links to many interesting publications and websites.

-Erich's Place is Erich Friedman's lively math and puzzle site.
-He's an Associate Professor of Mathematics at Stetson University and claims to have Florida's largest collection of puzzles.
+Erich Friedman's Puzzle Palace is a huge and lively math and puzzle site, with lists of all his many interests.
+He's an Associate Professor of Mathematics and claims to have Florida's largest collection of puzzles.
 He creates and researches recreational math challenges profusely.
 Many are playable on his site.
 We also make some of his dissection puzzles and his rolling-block maze.
 Erich is totally cool.